PeterBengtson/Ooloi-docs/READMEs/SRC_SHARED_README.md

 (create-pitch :note "C4" :duration 1/4)
 ```

-Similar `create-xxxxx` functions are available for all models. **These functions work identically in frontend and backend.**
+Similar `create-xxxxx` functions are available for all models.

 ### Accessors and Mutators